-- A student who has graduated from a Florida State College with an Associate in Arts degree will have met the University Core Curriculum requirements. - A student who has met the General Education requirements (as noted on their transcript) of any institution in the State University System of Florida will have met the University Core Curriculum requirements. - A student who has earned a previous baccalaureate degree from an accredited institution will have met the University Core Curriculum requirements. - 4.
-A student who has taken the freshman and sophomore years in an accredited college other than a Florida public community college or an institution in the State University System of Florida may receive credit for courses meeting the University Core Curriculum requirements. - 5.
-A student who has been admitted before completing an equivalent general education program must do so at the University prior to graduation.
+- A student who has graduated from a Florida State College with an Associate in Arts degree will have met UCC requirements. - A student who has met the General Education requirements (as noted on their transcript) of any institution in the State University System of Florida will have met UCC requirements. - A student who has earned a previous baccalaureate degree from an accredited institution will have met UCC requirements. - 4.
+A student who has taken the first two years in an accredited college other than a Florida College System or a State University System of Florida institution may receive credit for courses meeting UCC requirements. - A student who has been admitted before completing an equivalent general education program must do so at the university prior to graduation.

-Most departments require certain common prerequisite courses in addition to the University Core Curriculum requirements.
-Applicants should consult the catalog section dealing with the program they wish to pursue to determine the nature and extent of the additional requirements.
+Most departments require certain common prerequisite courses in addition to UCC requirements.
+Applicants should consult the catalog section dealing with the programs they wish to pursue to determine the nature and extent of the additional requirements.